Image: forcdan / stock.adobe.com

 - University of Utah Health Plans (plans available statewide)

-For the second year in a row, Utah’s exchange has a new insurer.
-Bright Health is joining the exchange as of November 2021, offering 2022 coverage in Box Elder, Cache, Davis, Salt Lake, Utah, and Weber counties.
+For 2022, Utah’s exchange gained a new insurer for the second year in a row, although the latest entry is short-lived.
+Bright Health joined the exchange as of November 2021, offering 2022 coverage in Box Elder, Cache, Davis, Salt Lake, Utah, and Weber counties.
+But Bright is exiting the Utah market at the end of 2022, and also exiting the markets in five other states.

-So Utah’s marketplace has seven participating insurers in 2021.
-They will implement the following average rate changes in January 2022:
+Utah’s marketplace has seven participating insurers in 2022.
+They implemented the following average rate changes for 2022:

 - Molina: 0.64% increase